stellar-deprecated/solar/docs/basics.md

 ## K-flex (K-flexItem)[layout]
 [Flexbox](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes) is a new powerful layout mode.
 K-flex is a set of predefined common flex use cases.
 It assumes the developer using it has at least a basic understand of the flexbox model.

+**Warning: examples and usages in code elsewhere may be out of date.
+The most up to date reference is in the sections labeled `Reference source code (styles/_layout.flex.scss)`**

 ### What it provides:
 - a set of common flex children sizes